-Geeta Dayal is a noted journalist and critic, who has written extensively on music, art, technology and culture for the past two decades.
-She has contributed to many major publications, including The Guardian, Wired, The New York Times, Rolling Stone, The Boston Globe, Slate, Frieze, Artforum, and NPR.
+Geeta Dayal is a noted journalist and critic who has written extensively on music, art, technology and culture for the past two decades.
+She has contributed to many major publications, including The Guardian, Wired, The New York Times, Rolling Stone, SlateBillboard, The Boston Globe, Frieze, Sight & Sound, Film Comment, The Wire, Artforum, and NPR.

-She holds three degrees, including two undergraduate degrees from M.I.T. and a master’s degree from Columbia Journalism School.
-She has taught courses at several schools, including UC Berkeley, SUNY, and Fordham, and has given lectures at numerous universities, including Brown University, Columbia University, M.I.T., Carnegie-Mellon University, Pomona College, Boston College, Berklee School of Music, Northeastern University, UC Santa Cruz, CalArts, CCA, Worcester Polytechnic, the University of Iowa, and NYU.
+She holds two undergraduate degrees from M.I.T. and a master’s degree from Columbia Journalism School.
+She has taught at several universities, including UC Berkeley, and has given lectures at numerous schools, including Brown University, Columbia University, M.I.T., Carnegie-Mellon University, Pomona College, Boston College, Berklee School of Music, Northeastern University, UC Santa Cruz, CalArts, CCA, Worcester Polytechnic, the University of Iowa, and NYU.

-She has also organized and curated festivals and concerts.
+In addition to her work as a writer, she curates and organizes festivals and concerts.
 Most recently, she created the Music for India benefit concert series, featuring Terry Riley and many other prominent composers and musicians, which raised nearly $20,000 for urgent COVID medical relief in India.

 To contact her, click here.
 You can also find her on Twitter.